An Empirical Study of Validating Synthetic Data for Text-Based Person Retrieval: Methodology

 In conclusion, prompts are generated from five templates: one plain and four rough.
 The plain template directly describes pedestrian appearance, while rough templates, extendable by LLM, offer greater variety.
-Unlike methods relying on numerous manual annotations, our approach uses a few designed templates, reducing manual effort.
+To better convey the richness of our prompt design, Table~\ref{tab-prompt} summarizes the number of descriptor terms in each category, offering an intuitive sense of the expressive variety in appearance descriptions.
+Unlike methods that rely on extensive manual annotations, our approach leverages a small set of designed templates, significantly reducing human effort.

 \textbf{Image generation.} These prompts guide person image generation using a generative AI model.
 Three scenarios are considered: no real person data, limited data access, and full TBPR dataset access.
 Specifically, we employ Stable Diffusion (SD)~\cite{rombach2022high} as the baseline, adapted for each scenario.